 Next to the castle, there is a lake, which is pleasant to walk around.
 And with all the more atheistic joy when you learn that at the bottom of the lake lies Rüde Monastery, which was secularized by flooding.

 Paraphrasing a lawyer joke: What are a thousand dead monks at the bottom of a lake? – A good start.

 It’s as windy by the lake as it is by the sea, and it’s getting chilly.
 So back to the train station.
 In front of the castle, there is a hitchhiking bench.
 That’s a neat invention.
 If you don’t know it, check out my article about East Belgium or about the Nazi castle.
 (Yes, Germany is full of all kinds of castles.)

 But there comes the bus already.
 Line 22, but the same driver as before on the 21.
 He’s not wearing a Flensburg public transport uniform, but an open plaid shirt over a black T-shirt.
-Like some dad who drives the school bus temporarily while the actual school bus driver was pulled out of service by that government agency in Flensburg.
+Like some dad who drives the school as a replacement for the actual school bus driver, who was pulled out of service by that government agency in Flensburg.

 He recognizes me and says: “Oh, you already purchased a ticket from me once today.
 Just hop on!”
 Very nice.

 A family from Bavaria with two children and four bicycles doesn’t want to pedal the 9 km back to Flensburg and asks if they can take the bikes on the bus.

 “Technically not,” the driver says, but then gets out and helps them stow the bikes between the seats.
 Very nice.